 Theft is whenever someone takes property from another without authorization.
 It usually involves the intent to permanently deprive the owner of the property.
 Arizona law refers to acts of thievery as “larceny” and classifies them as crimes against property.
 A theft conviction can have a significant impact on your life, speak with a theft offenses attorney who can help you defend your case.

 Though often equated with theft, it does not have to involve the act of theft or stealing.
 Instead, burglary is the unlawful entry into a structure with the intent of committing a crime.
 The person does not even need to commit the crime to receive a charge of burglary.
 Like theft, burglary is a crime against property.

 Robbery is theft someone commits through the use of force or fear.
 Someone swiping a wallet off a counter would be theft; someone taking a wallet by threatening another person or ripping it from the other person’s hand would be robbery.
 Because of the force involved, robbery is a crime against persons.

 Since robbery results in severe legal consequences, a conviction can have a great effect on a perpetrator’s life.
 An incorrect verdict in such a case could severely damage the defendant’s future.
 Possible defenses for any type of robbery can include an alibi of the defendant’s presence elsewhere, a lack of intent, and violation of the defendant’s rights during the investigation.

 Swift action is necessary to reduce the potential consequences of robbery.
 If you or a loved one is facing a robbery charge, you should seek the help of one of our criminal defense attorneys immediately.
-We can explain your rights, determine your most likely court outcome, and offer an unrelenting defense.
+Contact us to have your rights explained, determine your most likely court outcome, and offer an unrelenting defense.